va1e7ia/Learning-JavaScript/README.md

 _Task 2:_ Given a number.
 Print all its characters from the end to the console.
 _Task 3:_ Given an array.
 In turn, output to the console subarrays of two elements of our array.
 _Task 4:_ Given two arrays.
 Concat them into the one array.

+# LEVEL 2.1

+_Task 1:_ A string is given.
+Find the position of the first 0 in the string.
+_Task 2:_ Print to the console all numbers in the range from 1 to 1000, the sum of the first and the second digits of which is equal to 5.
+_Task 3:_ An array is given.
+Remove elements with a given value from it.
+_Task 4:_ An array is given.
+Find the sum of the first half of the elements of the array.

+# LEVEL 2.2

+_Task 1:_ Given an array of numbers.
+Count the number of all negative numbers in this array.
+_Task 2:_ Given an array of numbers.
+Leave only positive numbers in it.
+_Task 3:_ A string is given.
+Delete penultimate symbol of the string.
+_Task 4:_ An array is given.
+Divide the sum of the first half of the elements of this array by the sum of the second half of the elements.